Osinbajo Launches $600m Programme for Young Nigerians in Technology, Creative Sectors

 Osinbajo similarly observed that the launch of the (i-DICE) Programme was a significant milestone by the Nigerian government in its continued efforts in harnessing the potential of its youth population and creating more jobs.

-Beyond job creation, he said the programme is a government initiative to promote innovation and entrepreneurship in the digital tech and creative industries and especially targeted at job creation.
+Beyond job creation, he said the programme was a government initiative to promote innovation and entrepreneurship in the digital tech and creative industries and especially targeted at job creation.

 Speaking about the present administration’s efforts in supporting the growth in the tech and innovation sectors, the Vice President noted that, “as a government, we have consistently provided support to the innovation ecosystem over the last 8 years.
 In 2018, we established the Technology and Creativity Advisory Group.
 The Advisory Group brings together stakeholders in the technology and creative industries, to contribute directly to policy formulation, articulation and the design of the technology and creative sectors of our economy.